openjdk/jdk/src/java.base/share/man/java.md

   can be used, but the "archived module graph" feature will be disabled.
 This can lead to increased start-up time.

-To diagnose problems with the above options, you can add `-Xlog:cds` to the application's VM arguments.
-For example, if `--add-modules jdk.jconcole` was specified during archive creation and `--add-modules jdk.incubator.vector` is specified during runtime, the following messages will be logged:
+To diagnose problems with the AOT options, you can add `-Xlog:aot` to the application's VM arguments.
+For example, if `--add-modules jdk.jconsole` was specified during archive creation and `--add-modules jdk.incubator.vector` is specified during runtime, the following messages will be logged: